brutella/hc/README.md

 #### Update TXT records

-Once a service is added to a responder, you have to use the `handle` object to change properties.
+Once a service is added to a responder, you have to use the `handle` object to update properties.

 ```go
 handle.UpdateText(map[string]string{"key1": "value1", "key2": "value2"}, resp)